Skip to main content

 Usage

-Once configured, your AI assistant can automatically search Phantom documentation when you ask questions about:
+Once configured, your AI assistant can search Phantom documentation when you ask questions about:

 • Phantom SDK integration (React, React Native, Browser)